-In Linux, all files, directories and processes (which are again files) are owned by users.
+In Linux and Unix-like operating systems, all files, directories and processes (which are again files) are owned by users.
 The group is a set of users that share the same access permissions (i.e read, write and execute) for that objects (files/directories).

 The chown command is used in Linux to change the user and group ownership of files, directories and symbolic links.